AI Integration Files

 - Enabling context recovery at session start

-Run deciduous init (or deciduous init --claude) to generate:
+Run deciduous init to generate:

 | File | Purpose |